-Compared with x-ray diffraction, electron diffraction exhibits higher spatial resolution due to its shorter de Broglie wavelengths and larger scattering cross sections, which is especially important for the gas-phase diffraction experiments~\cite{wolter16:Science308}.
-Gas phase ultrafast electron diffraction can provide sub-\AA~spatial resolution and sub-picosecond temporal resolution using compact setups~\cite{Martin16:JPB49}.
 The spatial charge broadening due to Coulomb repulsion of electrons and group velocity mismatch between electron and laser pulses decreases the temporal resolution~\cite{YangJ16:PRL117}, which can be remedied by relativistic electron acceleration or electron bunch compression~\cite{Yingp15:JPCL6,Gliserin15:NC6}.
 Because the longitudinal space-charge pulse elongation is proportional to $1/\beta^2\gamma^5$, where $\beta=v/c, \gamma=(1-\beta^2)^{-1/2}$ and $v,c$ are the speed of electrons and vacuum light speed, respectively, the spatial charge effect can be greatly diminished for relativistic electrons~\cite{Martin16:JPB49,YangJ16:NC7}. {MeV electron diffraction based on an $S$-band photocathode rf gun pulse compression can achieve 100 fs temporal resolution of polycrystalline diffraction aluminium foil~\cite{Li09:Rsi80} and 65 fs temporal resolution for gas-phase diffraction of CF$_3$I~\cite{Shen19:Struct6}, which significantly improved the application of gas-phase and crystalline MeV ultrafast electron diffraction.
 The prospect of reaching 10 fs temporal resolution by relativistic electron sources~\cite{Manz15:FD177,Shin21:LPR15} has great potential for the exciting development of mapping atomic motions and molecular dynamics. }

 Another advantage of electron diffraction is its sensitivity in detecting electronic correlation, which is incorporated in the inelastic part.
 This can be understood by the difference in the scattering operators of x-ray diffraction $\hat{\sigma}_X$ and electron diffraction $\hat{\sigma}_e$~\cite{Bartell64:JACS86}